 Why do we grow salad?

-Salad production is labour intensive and the end product is nutritious but highly perishable - therefore it makes sense to grow salad as close to where it's consumed as possible.
+Salad production is labour intensive and the leaves are nutritious but highly perishable - therefore it makes sense to grow salad as close to where it's eaten as possible.
 The wide variety of salad leaves we grow enables us to practice crop rotation, just one element of the organic practices we follow on our sites.

 In addition, salad leaves are a high-value crop, so that gives us a greater chance of making the whole thing work financially.